gec/reef/http-bridge/jQuery/service-client/README.markdown

 The http-bridge is an new bundle for the reef server that can be installed to support http access to the data.
 This provides simple access to key pieces of near realtime information using any http client.

+For information on the configuration, capabilities and installation instructions for the bridge please refer to the [http-bridge README](../../http-bridge).
+That documentation can be considered the "low-level" api for this client.

 jQuery Client
 =============